shoeffner/mthesis/src/models_and_methods.md

 The camera is at the origin of the camera coordinate system.
 A transformation between the model coordinate system and the camera coordinate system is found using `solvePnP` in @sec:head-pose-estimation.
-To express the camera in model coordinates it moved back into the translation direction, facing the model origin.
-Since the transformation from `solvePnP` is not taking the distance into account, the translation needs to be adjusted by normalizing it and then multiplying it by the estimated distance.
+To express the camera in model coordinates it is moved back into the translation direction, facing the model origin.
+Since the transformation gained from solving the +PnP problem is not taking the distance into account, the translation needs to be adjusted by normalizing it and then multiplying it by the estimated distance.
 Thus the camera position $\mathit{cam} \in
 \Rthree$ in model coordinates is